 By turning the study of context clues into game-like activities, students will learn techniques for figuring out new words.
 Games make the lesson fun and less of a challenge.
 I like to begin my study with one of the following activities:

 Mystery Objects ~ Place objects into lunch-sized brown paper bags.
-Call on one student to describe the contents of the bag while others in the class try to guess what the object may be.
+Call on one student to describe the bag’s contents while others in the class try to guess what the object may be.
 I usually do this with four to five objects.
 Follow this activity by discussing how this activity is similar to figuring out unknown words in a sentence.

 Baloney (Henry P) is a fun book to introduce context clues.
-Here is a link to a read-aloud of the picture book.
-In this book.
-Henry uses make-believe words in a long excuse explaining why he is late for school.
-Students use context clues to figure out the meanings of the unknown words.
+Henry uses make-believe words in the book in a long excuse explaining why he is late for school.
+Students use context clues to figure out the meanings of unknown words.

 Cloze Activity ~ Provide sentences with one word missing.
-Turn the process of completing the sentences into a competition by allowing students only a minute or two to complete the missing sentences.
-See which student can fill in the most blanks in the specified amount of time.
-End the activity with a discussion of how students were able to know what the missing word should be.
+Turn completing the sentences into a competition by allowing students only a minute or two to complete the missing sentences.
+See which student can fill in the most blanks in the specified time.
+End the activity by discussing how students knew what the missing word should be.
 Compare this activity to coming across an unfamiliar word while reading.

 Examples of Cloze Sentences: